willikubny/cml2-lab-builder/README.md

 To see all supported arguments of the script run ```python3 cml2_lab_builder.py --help``` for the following output:

 ```
-usage: cml2_lab_builder.py [-h] [--day0 DAY0] [--debug DEBUG]
+usage: cml2_lab_builder.py [-h] [--day0 DAY0] [--oob OOB] [--debug DEBUG]

-Creates a CML2 lab from a hosts.yaml, a links.yaml file and optional day 0 device configurations files.
+Creates a CML2 lab from a hosts.yaml and a links.yaml.
+Optional creates a OOB network from a oob.yaml file and applies day 0
+device configurations files.

 optional arguments:
   -h, --help     show this help message and exit
   --day0 DAY0    Optional: Enable day 0 configuration
+  --oob OOB      Optional: Create an OOB VRF with external connection
-  --debug DEBUG  Optional: Enable stdout debug print.
+  --debug DEBUG  Optional: Enable stdout debug print
 ```

 The script needs a `inventory/hosts.yaml` and a `inventory/links.yaml` file to build the CML2 lab topology.
 If a day 0 configuration should be applied, then the configuration files for each node needs to be present in the `config/` folder.
+The `inventory/oob.yaml` file is optional and specifies the OOB network details when the script is executed with the OOB argument.

-The repository has an example topology with its `hosts.yaml`, `links.yaml` and the three configuration files `N9K-01`, `N9K-02` and `N9K-03` for the nodes.
+The repository has an example topology with its `hosts.yaml`, `links.yaml`, `oob.yaml` and the three configuration files `N9K-01`, `N9K-02` and `N9K-03` for the nodes.

 ```
 tree

 # Output
 .
+├── LICENSE
+├── Makefile
 ├── README.md
 ├── cml2_lab_builder.py
 ├── config